wchim/DiversityAndTestScores/README.md

 # Diversity and Test Scores
 This is an extension of my first analytics project.
 The original project focused on looking into demographic and examination scoring data during the 2011-12 school year.
+The intention is to prove/disprove my hypothesis on whether diversity in student population correlates with better academic performance.

-The extension will focus on demographic and examination scoring data during the 2017-2018 school year and explore new techniques that I learned since.
+The extension will focus on demographic and examination scoring data during the 2017-2018 school year and explore new data visualization techniques that I learned since.

+This will primarily focus on exploratory data analysis (EDA).

 ## Constraints
 The original project focused on the 2011-12 school year because of a lack in data availability for state ELA examination scores for any school year beyond.